TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>stats.access.archive_period</code>
 </td>
 <td>
-ow large each access archive object is.
+How large each access archive object is.
 This setting should be a multiple of <code>stats.access.flush_factor</code>.
 Expressed as a time-value
 </td>
 <td>